Plan Your Trip

 - example packing list

-The Lake O'Hara area is a very special place.
-With its spectacular scenery, unique plants and wide variety of wildlife, the area is not only beautiful, but fragile and sensitive to human use.
-To help protect Lake O'Hara and keep it in a natural state, please:
+With its spectacular scenery, unique plants and wide variety of wildlife, Lake O'Hara is not only beautiful, but fragile and sensitive to our presence.
+To help protect Lake O'Hara, please follow these simple steps:

-- Do not feed or approach wildlife, and carry bear spray.
+Respect wildlife - Do not feed or approach wildlife, and please carry bear spray.
 Read the Bears and People brochure for more information about bear safety.

 Leave no trace - Be sure to pack out all garbage including food waste, diapers, tampons, sanitary napkins and toilet paper.

-- Stay on the trails to minimize trail braiding, trampling and erosion.
+Stay on the trails - This helps minimize trail braiding, trampling and erosion.